pyne/pyne/docs/hackathon_2014Nov.rst

 =============================

 The PyNE Develoent Hack-a-thon is intended to be an opportunity for our geographically dispersed developers to gather.
-This allows us to concentrate on concurrently closing issues, making decisinos, and proposing extensions to the code.
+This allows us to concurrently concentrate on closing issues, making decisions, and proposing extensions to the code.

-New developers are welcome, but are strongly encouraged to arrive having built PyNE from source.
+New developers are welcome, but are strongly encouraged to arrive having already built PyNE from source.
 Any installation issues will be handled in the first two hours of Friday morning.
 However, developers will be focused on development thereafter.

 When : **November 14-16, 2014**